-The 19/20 season brings a special opportunity for Maestro Marin to join forces with the highly renowned jazz pianist Chick Corea, on a concerto tour to include destinations as varied as Shanghai Symphony Hall and the Royal Opera House of Muscat.
+The 19/20 season brings a special opportunity for Maestro Marin to join forces with the highly renowned jazz pianist Chick Corea, on two concerts to the Royal Opera House of Muscat.
+He will also appears with Orchestra national de France, St Petersburg Philharmonic and Shanghai Symphony.
 Since 2014/15, he holds the position of Principal Guest Conductor of the Hamburger Symphoniker, resident orchestra of the now iconic Elbphilharmonie.
-Since 2014/15, he holds the position of Principal Guest Conductor of the Hamburger Symphoniker.

 Maestro Marin’s discography of over 40 titles, released on Deutsche Grammophon, Decca, EMI, Sony and Philips, has earned him three Grammy nominations, the Diapason d'Or and the German Recording Critics’ Award.
 Recent releases include the Waldbühne concert featuring Renee Fleming and the Berliner Philharmoniker, Beethoven’s Violin Concerto with David Garrett and the Royal Philharmonic Orchestra, and Bruch's Violin Concertos with Guy Braunstein and the Bamberger Symphoniker.
 In 2012 he received the ECHO Klassik award in the Bestseller category.